Tampa Collaborative Divorce Attorney Fosters Cooperative Resolutions

 Tampa family law firm works to help clients avert litigation

 Too often, ending a marriage through the litigation process can be hostile and can be traumatic emotionally and financially for the family.
 This does not have to be the case.
-At the Law Office of Patricia Palma, P.A. in Tampa, we help Florida clients use the collaborative divorce method to end marriages amicably, so both parties can start their new lives on a positive note.
+At the Law Offices of Patricia Palma, P.A. in Tampa, we help Florida clients use the collaborative divorce method to end marriages amicably, so both parties can start their new lives on a positive note.
 Attorney Patricia Palma has 18 years of experience in Family Law and she can guide you through the collaborative divorce process.